tier4/mapless_autoware/mapless_architecture/README.md

 The Mission Planner requires a local road model (RoadSegments).
 For example, this environment model can be provided by the driveblocks GmbH (<https://www.driveblocks.ai/>).

+The RoadSegments message contains multiple segments, each characterized by the following components:

+- Linestrings: Two distinct linestrings that define the geometry of the segment.
+- Neighbor IDs: Identifiers for neighboring segments.
+- Successor IDs: Identifiers for successor segments.

+Additionally, the RoadSegments message includes a pose attribute, which provides the position and orientation of the ego vehicle.
+This structure allows for a comprehensive representation of road segments and their spatial relationships.

 A detailed overview can be seen here:

 ![mapless_architecture](images/mapless_architecture.svg)